Part 2: How to set up Password Reset for Active Directory users in Windows Authentication by using an email address.

 To begin configuring the Web Part, go to Modify in the tool pane.

 Please note for the Just show confirmation message checkbox on the Zone Configuration screen:

 - If you check this box, the Web Part will only display a confirmation message after your password has been reset successfully.
 An additional textbox will NOT be displayed.

-Under Choose to use e-mail address or use security questions to reset password, there are two available options from which to select:
+Under Choose to use the e-mail address or use security questions to reset the password, there are two available options from which to select:

 - Use security questions